TimiLin01/BellaBeat_Case_Study/README.md

 *(See code in the Appendix)*
 ### Average Steps VS Average Active Minutes
 The Centers for Disease Control and Prevention (CDC) suggest that adults should aim for 10000 steps per day [[2]](#2).
-But recently, many articles have also said that 7000 steps are already enough.
+But recently, there have been researches [[3]](#3) which also said that 7000 steps are already enough.
 Therefore, we can first investigate how many users walk more than 7000 steps a day on average.
 ```sql
 SELECT
       DISTINCT Id,